Petrinax/autoapply-agent/README.md

 ---

+> ⚠️ **Caution:**
+>
+> This project is intended for educational purposes and is under active development.
+Additional enhancements are needed to ensure full compliance with LinkedIn and other job board policies.
+>
+> Please carefully review each application before submitting to guarantee accuracy and adherence to job board requirements.

+---

 ## ✨ Key Features
 - ⚡ **Lightning Fast:** Apply to 100+ jobs in under 10 minutes.
 - 🧠 **AI-Powered Personalization:** Every application is tailored to your skills, experience, and the job description using LLMs.